-- Semaglutide causes treatment-dependent thyroid C-cell tumours at clinically relevant exposures in both sexes of rats and mice (see NON-CLINICAL TOXICOLOGY).
-It is unknown whether semaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans, as human relevance could not be ruled out by clinical or nonclinical studies. - OZEMPIC[®] is contraindicated in patients with a personal or family history of MTC and in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-It is unknown whether monitoring with serum calcitonin or thyroid ultrasound will mitigate human risk of thyroid C-cell tumors.
-Patients should be counseled regarding the risk and symptoms of thyroid tumors (see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS and NON-CLINICAL TOXICOLOGY).
+- Semaglutide causes treatment-dependent thyroid C-cell tumours at clinically relevant exposures in both sexes of rats and mice (see16 NON-CLINICAL TOXICOLOGY).
+It is unknown whether semaglutide causes thyroid C-cell tumours, including medullary thyroid carcinoma (MTC), in humans, as human relevance could not be ruled out by clinical or nonclinical studies. - Ozempic® is contraindicated in patients with a personal or family history of MTC and in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+It is unknown whether monitoring with serum calcitonin or thyroid ultrasound will mitigate human risk of thyroid C-cell tumours.
+Patients should be counseled regarding the risk and symptoms of thyroid tumours (see 2 CONTRAINDICATIONS, 7 WARNINGS AND PRECAUTIONS, 8 ADVERSE REACTIONS and 16 NON-CLINICAL TOXICOLOGY).